simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 - **Build a support system**: Seek support from a network of individuals who can motivate and encourage you.
 Share your study goals and progress with family members, friends, or colleagues who understand the significance of the CEH certification.
 Their encouragement, belief in your abilities, and accountability can help you stay motivated.
 Consider joining **online communities** or forums dedicated to CEH certification, such as **Reddit** (/r/CEH), where you can connect with like-minded individuals, share experiences, and find support.

-Remember that motivation is not always constant and can fluctuate during the study process.
+Remember that motivation isn't always constant and can fluctuate during the study process.
 You need to **regularly revisit your goals** and remind yourself of the reasons why you started.
 Break your study routine into smaller, manageable tasks to maintain a sense of progress and avoid becoming overwhelmed.

 Stay resilient, stay focused, and stay motivated.
 With determination and the right mindset, you can overcome challenges and achieve your goal of becoming a **Certified Ethical Hacker**.